WordPress/gutenberg/packages/eslint-plugin/docs/rules/i18n-ellipsis.md

-# Enforce using ellipsis (…) instead of three dots (i18n-ellipsis)
+# Disallow using three dots in translatable strings (i18n-ellipsis)

-Translatable strings should use ellipsis (…) instead of three dots.
+Three dots for indicating an ellipsis should be replaced with the UTF-8 character … (Horizontal Ellipsis, U+2026) as it has a more semantic meaning.

 ## Rule details